 This trichotomy principle spans the human experience.
 Two other noteworthy trichotomies of experience are physical-emotional-mental and memory-sensation-imagination.

 There are many more trichotomies, but these two in particular share a unique relationship with space-time-force, as do some others, like the previously stated past-present-future.
 The physical relates to memory, space, and the past, because physical light (physical energy; what you see as the physical world) is a reflection of the past, which functions as an ever-changing memory.
-The world you see is literally old light of the past; light has a speed limit, so as you look at objects further in space, the further you are looking in time.
+The world you see is literally old light of the past; light has a speed limit, so as you look at objects further in space, the further you are looking in time and witnessing a symbolic past.
 This relationship mostly concerns one aspect of the different trichotomies mentioned (things listed in the white circle of the above diagram), but all three aspects have unique, overlapping marriages.
 These kinds of dimensional translations are prominent within the various trichotomies of human experience.